dipsubhro/planner_cad_viewer/README.md

 | Sling Attachment Point X4 | 2            | m       |
 | Sling Attachment Point Y4 | -1           | m       |

         - Drag and drop your Excel file into the file uploader on the web app.

-5.  **Generate the Lifting Plan:**
-    - Click the "Generate Lifting Plan" button to perform the calculations and create the DXF drawing.
+        - Click the "Generate Lifting Plan" button.

-6.  **Download the DXF File:**
+5.  **Download the DXF File:**
     - A "Download DXF File" button will appear, allowing you to save the generated `lifting_plan.dxf` file.

 ## Project Structure